Skip to content

 • How to run MCP servers and communicate with them using JSONRPC

-• How to spawn MCP servers as cross.stream generators
+• How to spawn MCP servers as cross.stream services

 • How to send commands and receive responses through the event stream